Happy Monday, friends!

-There are so many topics we can discuss on Instagram alone, but I’ll keep it to the things we do at construction2style daily to build our community, drive traffic, increase leads all while also not losing our sanity.
+We can discuss so many topics on Instagram alone, but I’ll keep it to the things we do at construction2style daily to build our community, drive traffic, and increase leads, all while also not losing our sanity.

 Don’t Let Content Live Solely on Social Media

 I can’t stress this enough.
 The biggest thing to remember is that we don’t own our social media platforms.
 In one second, it could all be gone.
 And I’ve seen it happen.

 Own your content and use social channels as platforms to leverage, market, and push it.
 You don’t need to start a blog, but if you are a brand that is selling a product or service, you need a website.

 Anything we’re publishing at construction2style on social media tells a bigger picture of a story to lead them back to one place, and that is our website.
 Our website is the place that finishes telling the story and the place they will buy from.
 And once they get to our site, we have multiple ways of making revenue.
 Whether that’s through ads on our website, affiliate links, asking them to take action to buy a course or contact us for our services, or download a template.
 Multiple funnels and ways to create revenue in ways we can’t do within one post on social media.

 And if you don’t have one and not sure where to start, we created a step-by-step tutorial for you to create your site in under an hour.
 I’ve followed these steps to help several friends launch their websites, and it’s pretty simple.
 Just follow our guide –> How to Start a Website.